alphalemon/alphalemon-docs/cookbook/add-custom-route.rst

         protected $description;
     }

-Then run the following command to generate the getters and setters:
+Next, run the following Terminal command to generate the getters and setters:

 .. code:: text